Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 usdjpy-reversal-pattern

-This is perfectly acceptable but isn’t very common.
+This is perfectly acceptable, though less common.

 A Checklist for Trading Head and Shoulders Patterns